nisarg0/Kontest-Reminder/index.md

 - Download and unzip the folder.
 - Open `chrome://extensions/` in new tab
 - Toggle developer option on.
-- click `Load unpackaged`
+- Click `Load unpackaged`
 - Choose the unzipped folder and you are good to go.

 ### How to use?
-- Home page has 3 sections:
+- **Home page** has 3 sections:
-  > Live
+  - Live
-  > In 24 hours
+  - In 24 hours
-  > Upcoming
+  - Upcoming

+- Each contest has 4 options
+  1. Go to Contest
+  2. Add to google calander
+  3. Set an alarm _which will open th contest tab 1 min prior to the contest_.
+  4. Delete

-- Subscribe page
+- **Subscribe page**:
-  > This has a list of websites which want updates of.
+  - This has a list of websites which want updates of.

 ```markdown
 Syntax highlighted code block